shadaj/create-react-vr-scala-app.g8/README.markdown

 Once the installation is done, you can run some commands inside the project folder:

 ### `sbt "~fastOptJS"`
-Runs the app in development mode with hot-reloading enabled.
+Runs the app in development mode.

 Run `npm start` to see your app

-The app will automatically reload if you make changes to the code (and hot-reloading is [enabled](https://facebook.github.io/react-vr/docs/dev-tools.html#hot-reloading)).
-You will see compilation errors in your console.

 ### `sbt fullOptJS`
 Builds the app for production.
 It optimizes the build for the best performance and minifies the build using Google Closure Compiler.

 After building your Scala.js code, edit `index.vr.js` to point to the new `-fastopt.js` file.
-Then follow the [React VR instructions](https://facebook.github.io/react-vr/docs/publishing.html) to build your app.
+Then follow the [React VR instructions](https://facebook.github.io/react-360/docs/publish.html) to build your app.

 Your app is ready to be deployed.